tomquisel/tomquisel.github.io/_posts/2022-06-16-navigating-disagreements.md

 Have difficult 1:1 conversations in private.
 This helps to establish psychological safety by reducing the involvement of ego and the need to save face in front of others.

-Separately, for discussing incidents that are highly public or that involve many people (the classic example is a app-wide outage), a [Blameless Post Mortem](https://www.atlassian.com/incident-management/postmortem/blameless) will be more productive than a private conversation.
+Separately, for discussing incidents that are highly public or that involve many people (the classic example is an app-wide outage), a [Blameless Post Mortem](https://www.atlassian.com/incident-management/postmortem/blameless) will be more productive than a private conversation.

 Bringing up issues early, often, and in a supportive way can make them feel easy and casual.
 Small issues are often best dealt with using a quick, relaxed conversation.
 Bigger issues will need more time and setup.